CiscoDevNet/ncc/README.md

   -v, --verbose         Exceedingly verbose logging to the console --default-op DEFAULT_OP
-                        The NETCONF default operation to use (default 'merge') -w, --where           Print where script is and exit --snippets SNIPPETS   Directory where 'snippets' can be found; default is location of script
+                        The NETCONF default operation to use (default 'merge') --device-type DEVICE_TYPE
+                        The device type to pass to ncclient (default: None) --snippets SNIPPETS   Directory where 'snippets' can be found; default is location of script
+  --ns NS [NS ...]
+Specify list of prefix=NS bindings or JSON files with
+                        bindings. @filename will read a JSON file and update the set of namespace bindings, silently overwriting with any redefinitions.
-  --params PARAMS       JSON-encoded string of parameters dictionaryfor
+  --params PARAMS       JSON-encoded string of parameters dictionary for
                         templates
   --params-file PARAMS_FILE
                         JSON-encoded file of parameters dictionary for
                         templates
   -f FILTER, --filter FILTER
                         NETCONF subtree filter
-  --named-filter NAMED_FILTER
+  --named-filter NAMED_FILTER [NAMED_FILTER ...]
-                        Named NETCONF subtree filter -x XPATH, --xpath XPATH
+                        List of named NETCONF subtree filters -x XPATH, --xpath XPATH
                         NETCONF XPath filter
   -c, --capabilities    Display capabilities of the device.